calzoneman/sync/docs/custom-media.md

   * `video/webm`
   * `video/ogg`
   * `application/x-mpegURL` (HLS streams)
-    - HLS is only supported for livestreams.
-Metadata with HLS sources but without `live: true` will be rejected.
+    - HLS is only tested with livestreams.
+VODs are accepted, but I do not test this functionality. but without `live: true` will be rejected.
+  * `application/dash+xml` (DASH streams)
+    - Support for DASH is experimental
   * ~~`rtmp/flv`~~
     - In light of Adobe phasing out support for Flash, and many browsers already dropping support, RTMP is not supported by this feature.